-Security measures may prevent running a CRAN binary distribution of R under 11db or attaching this as a debugger (https://cran.r-project.org/bin/macosx/RMacOSX-FAQ.html# I-cannot-attach-debugger-to-R), although both were possible on High Sierra.
-This can also affect locally compiled builds, where attaching to an interactive R session under Big Sur or Monterey worked in 2021 after giving administrator permission via a popup-up.
+Security measures may prevent running a CRAN binary distribution of R under lldb or attaching this as a debugger (https://cran.r-project.org/bin/macosx/RMacOSX-FAQ.html# I-cannot-attach-debugger-to-R), although both were possible on High Sierra and are again from R 4.2.0.
+This can also affect locally compiled builds, where attaching to an interactive R session under Big Sur or Monterey worked in 2022 after giving administrator permission via a popup-up.
 (To debug in what Apple deems a non-interactive session, e.g. logged in remotely, see man DevToolsSecurity.)

-Debugging a local build of R on macOS can raise additional hurdles as environment variables such as DYLD_FALLBACK_LIBRARY_PATH are not usually passed through15 the 11db process, resulting in messages like
+Debugging a local build of R on macOS can raise additional hurdles as environment variables such as $DYLD_FALLBACK_LIBRARY_PATH$ are not usually passed through15 the 11db process, resulting in messages like